mbxss28/transcriptonal-analysis-of-myotonic-dystrophy/README.md

 This project aim to perform differential gene expression (DE) analysis on DM1 and amyotrophic lateral sclerosis (ALS) samples to determine biological pathways assocaited with DM1 pathology as well as to determine any similarites between pathways effected between DM1 and ALS.

-For this, publically avilable data from four research papers where used with data downloaded from the [Genome eccession omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).
+For this, publically avilable data from three research papers where used with data downloaded from the [Genome eccession omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi).

 ### Datasets